1 Year old Nicks Rangers cleaned and buffer

 Nicks Boots recommends about 80 hours of break-in, wearing the boots somewhat longer every successive day.
 I was working in my home-office so I would wear them indoors much of the day but didn’t get too many steps in.
 My first outside walk of 3 miles had to wait until around 3 or 4 weeks of daily home wear had them sufficiently pliable.

 I had thought that breaking in the Red Wing Iron Rangers was difficult until I went through this process.
-While I never had pain or blisters, the boots just felt too tight and I’d asked the factory about that but they said it was normal.
+While I never had pain or blisters, the boots just felt too tight, and I’d asked the factory about that, but they said it was normal.

 In the end, it turns out that I’d ordered the boots with a removable “comfort insole” but they had neglected to increase the boot by a half-size as they should have done.
-Once I removed the insoles the boots felt really nice and the break-in finished quickly after that.
+Once I removed the insoles the boots felt really comfortable, and the break-in finished quickly after that.

 Conclusions